CrispStrobe/cloud-dart/README.md

     * **Desktop/Mobile:** Uses `dart:io` and platform-specific bookmarks.
     * **Web:** Uses a virtual in-memory file tree and `universal_html` for Blob handling.

+## Architecture

+Known limitations:

+* Current architecture will fail e.g. on uploading **large files** (esp. if larger than available free RAM).
+We could fix this if needed (we would change LocalFileService to return a Stream<List<int>> instead of Uint8List, update CloudStorageClient to accept a Stream, rewrite e.g. FilenClient.uploadFile to encrypt and upload chunks as they stream in, without holding the full file in memory).

 ## 📄 License

 This project is licensed under the **GNU Affero General Public License v3.0**.
 See the `LICENSE` file for details.